ADHD and Procrastination: Why Do Adults With ADHD Procrastinate?

 You know you need to get on and focus, you have got everything ready, and then you are about to start and, “Oh, I will just check my emails...”
 40 minutes later, I'm hunting on eBay for something I have just realized I really need!

 Every time I sit down to tackle anything, I am completely committed to actually seeing it through.
 I do try, it is not an intentional way I go, I just find I am so easily distracted.

 My job is to write books for children.
 I have to work to deadlines.
 Each day, I used to start the day with the intention to complete a lot of work.
 I wrote a lot of lists; they were always totally unmanageable and unrealistic.
 Every day the list grew.
 It grew to the point where I just gave up.
 It was too big to even tackle.

 Here are some of the things that I have found to work for me for battling against ADHD and procrastination:

 I have stopped the lists!
 Some people, I know love their lists.
 For me, they just seem to end up as a record of all the things I should have got done.
 They become so distracting that I struggle to do any of them.
-So I do not impose any set ‘lists’.
+So I do not impose any set lists.
 However, I have learned through experience not to trust my memory.
-Whenever you say, ‘Oh, I'll remember that!’ – you don't.
+Whenever you say, "Oh, I'll remember that!" you will not.

 I have two ways to deal with this.
 Firstly, I have a notebook.
 Just a small one, and it goes with me everywhere.
 I know most people would use their phone for this, but for me, phone leads to the internet, the internet leads to hours of distraction, and then nothing gets done.